finger563/cpswt-hil/README.md

 and using ZeroMQ + Protobuf for the HiL ATP.
 The communication between the proxy federate and the HiL service will be ZeroMQ + Protobuf for ease of specification and for speed.

+The sample for this will be a set of traffic intersections.
+The controllers for the traffic lights at the intersections will be federates in the federation, while the sensors and actuators (and the physical system) will be the HiL.
+The federates will need to get sensor streams from the HiL which contain the current queue lengths of cars at each of the intersections, and the controller federates will send actuation commands to the traffic lights to set their states.

+To enable this scenario, the HiL service will provide an interface by which the proxy federate will query (and validate) the available traffic lights and sensors which exist in the HiL system and with which the proxy will establish communication flows.
+The flow mapping between the sensors, actuators, and controllers will be provided as configuration data to the proxy federate which it will parse and set up through the configuration interface of the HiL service process.